vjroby/MarketTradeProcessor/readme.md

 - Vagrant Ubuntu 14 64bit box
 - Jmeter 2.3 and Postman (Chrome extension) for API testing

 The project was develop in a Vagrant box.
-The API method for receiving messages is POST /message.
+With Redis and Node (npm install express redis socket.io --save) The API method for receiving messages is POST /message.
 The message will be save in a database and put in the Redis queue.
 A Node.Js server is listening for the Redis messages.
 When a message is sent the Node.Js will sent the message through web socket using Socket.Io to all front end clients.